-- A complete inventory of chemicals shall be provided by the FME and detailed inspections of storage areas or other facilities validate that inventory is complete and accurate; - Records shall be kept of all chemical used by the FME including name of the product, location and method of application, total quantity of chemical used and dates of application. - Safe handling, application (using proper equipment) and storage procedures shall be followed; and, - Staff and contractors shall receive training in handling, application and storage procedures. - 6.6.3 Chemicals prohibited by the FSC (FSC-POL-30-601) or those banned in Europe, U.S. and target country, or World Health Organization Type 1A or 1B and chlorinated hydrocarbon pesticides shall not be used.
+• A complete inventory of chemicals shall be provided by the FME and detailed inspections of storage areas or other facilities validate that inventory is complete and accurate;

+• Records shall be kept of all chemical used by the FME including name of the product, location and method of application, total quantity of chemical used and dates of application.

+• Safe handling, application (using proper equipment) and storage procedures shall be followed; and,

+• Staff and contractors shall receive training in handling, application and storage procedures.

+6.6.3 Chemicals prohibited by the FSC (FSC-POL-30-601)or those banned in Europe, U.S. and target country, or World Health Organization Type 1A or 1B and chlorinated hydrocarbon pesticides shall not be used.
 The exception is when a formal derogation has been granted by the FSC.
-In such cases, the FME follows the terms of the approved derogation. - 6.7 Chemicals, containers, liquid and solid non-organic wastes including fuel and oil shall be disposed of in an environmentally appropriate manner at off-site locations. - 6.7.1 Chemical, container, liquid and solid non-organic waste shall be disposed of off-site in an environmentally sound and legal manner, whether from forest operations or processing facilities. - 6.7.2 All machinery with a large amount of oil under pressure shall have equipment on site which limits oil spill to a minimum if a leakage occurs. - 6.8 Use of biological control agents shall be documented, minimised, monitored and strictly controlled in accordance with national laws and internationally accepted scientific protocols.
-Use of genetically modified organisms shall be prohibited. - 6.8.1 Use of biological control agents shall be documented, minimized, monitored and strictly controlled. - 6.8.2 Use of genetically modified organisms (GMOs) shall be prohibited. - 6.9 The use of exotic species shall be carefully controlled and actively monitored to avoid adverse ecological impacts. - 6.9.1 Norwegian tree species are used for afforestation and planting after harvest. - 6.9.2 Exotic species can be used in a minor proportion for the production of special qualities. - 6.9.3 The use of exotic species shall be controlled. - 6.10 Forest conversion to plantations or non-forest land uses shall not occur, except in circumstances where conversion: - a) Entails a very limited portion of the forest management unit; and, - b) Does not occur on high conservation value forest areas; and, - c) Will enable clear, substantial, additional, secure, long-term conservation benefits across the forest management unit. - 6.10.1 FME shall not convert forests, or threatened non-forested habitat to plantations or non-forest land uses, except where the conversion meets the conditions of 6.10.2 6.10.5. - 6.10.2 If conversion occurs, it shall be very limited in scale not exceed 5% of the forest management unit over any 5 year period (see FSC-DIR-20-007-ADV-10)
+In such cases, the FME follows the terms of the approved derogation.

+6.7 Chemicals, containers, liquid and solid non organic wastes including fuel and oil shall be disposed of in an environmentally appropriate manner at off site locations.

+6.7.1 Chemical, container, liquid and solid waste shall be disposed of off-site in an environmentally sound and legal manner, whether from forest operations or processing facilities.

+6.8 Use of biological control agents shall be documented, minimised, monitored and strictly controlled in accordance with national laws and internationally accepted scientific protocols.
+Use of genetically modified organisms shall be prohibited.

+6.8.1 Use of biological control agents shall be documented, minimized, monitored and strictly controlled.

+6.8.2 Use of genetically modified organisms (GMOs) shall be prohibited.

+6.9 The use of exotic species shall be carefully controlled and actively monitored to avoid adverse ecological impacts.

+6.9.1 Use of exotic species should be discouraged and carefully controlled, i.e. when used it is for well-justified and specific purposes (e.g. environmental benefit) and monitored for environmental impact.

+6.9.2 Where exotic species are planted, measures shall occur to prevent spontaneous regeneration outside plantation areas, unusual mortality, disease, insect outbreaks or other adverse environmental impacts.

+6.10 Forest conversion to plantations or non-forest land uses shall not occur, except in circumstances where conversion:

+a) Entails a very limited portion of the forest management unit; and, b) Does not occur on high conservation value forest areas; and, c) Will enable clear, substantial, additional, secure, long-term conservation benefits across the forest management unit.

+6.10.1 FME shall not convert forests, or threatened non-forested habitat to plantations or non-forest land uses, except where the conversion meets the conditions of 6.10.2 - 6.10.4.

+6.10.2 If conversion occurs, it shall be very limited in scale and not exceed 5% of the forest management unit over any 5 year period (See FSC-DIR-20-007-ADV-10)

-- 6.10.3 If conversion occurs, the forest manager shall demonstrate that any conversion produces long term conservation benefits across the FMU. - 6.10.4 If the conversion occurs, plantations or non-forest uses shall not replace high conservation value forest.
+6.10.3 If conversion occurs, the forest manager shall demonstrate that any conversion produces long term conservation benefits across the FMU.

+6.10.4 If the conversion occurs, plantations or non-forest uses shall not replace high conservation value forest.